Keeping Your Honey – Part 2 Crystallization

-Firstly, crystallized honey is not spoiled or of inferior quality.
+Firstly, let me make this important point: crystallized honey is not spoiled or of inferior quality.

 Why does honey crystallize?

 Fresh raw honey will also be more prone to crystallize as higher pollen content will also promote crystallization.
-Honey will also crystallize more readily at temperatures below 10°C.
+Honey alsos crystallize more readily at temperatures below 10°C.

 What can we do if honey crystallizes?

 Find a warmer place to store your honey.
-If it has gone solid place the jar in a bowl of warm water and let it warm slowly.
-Do not microwave it as you will overheat it and destroy its nutritional qualities.
+If it has gone solid, simply place the jar in a bowl of warm water and let it warm slowly.
+Do not microwave it as you risk overheating the honey and destroying its nutritional qualities.

 For those of us who have quantities harvested, the best thing to do is cream it.
-This does not remove the crystals but breaks them down evenly, then your honey will keep indefinitely.
+This does not remove the crystals but breaks them down evenly in order to keep your honey looking good indefinitely.

 Creaming honey requires you to “seed” your honey with honey already creamed at a 1-10 (10%) ratio.